The best gloves for photographers need to do two things – keep you warm, and allow you to operate a camera.

 • See also Best touchsensitive gloves (opens in new tab)(opens in new tab)

 Sized and shaped for female photographers, the Nordic is lined with merino wool and has Thinsulate insulation.
+These make a nice change from the larger gloves that only tend to fit male hands.

 It features a flip-back forefinger and thumb, so you can handle your camera's fine controls, and change lenses or apply filters easily.
 Non-slip material on the palm side helps give you a good grip, and each glove has a small pocket to hold items like a memory card.
 One even has a tripod release plate key on a lanyard.
+They can be a little hard to find outside the US, so international readers might want to consider another option.(opens in new tab)

 If you often find yourself working in wet and windy conditions (as landscape photographers are sometimes wont to do), then waterproof gloves can be an absolute lifesaver.
 With these gloves, no more do you have to worry about the torrential rain eventually seeping through to your fingers – you can even plunge your hands into water (useful for it you drop a lens cap into the drink).